Visiting the Statue of Liberty is a must-do if you go to the Big Apple, as it’s one of the most famous monuments in the city and the world.

 Ferry to the Statue of Liberty and Ellis Island

 The only way to get to Liberty Island is by taking the Statue of Liberty ferry operated by Statue Cruises.
 You can depart from the main terminal in Manhattan’s Battery Park, or from the terminal at Liberty State Park in New Jersey.
 Your ferry ride is included in your ticket, whether you depart from Manhattan or Jersey.

 The ferry schedule to the Statue of Liberty varies depending on the terminal.
-Ferries from Battery Park (Manhattan) to Liberty Island depart every 25 minutes between 9 am and 4:30 pm, while those from Liberty State Park (New Jersey) leave every 30 minutes.
+Ferries from Battery Park (Manhattan) to Liberty Island depart every 25 minutes between 9 am and 4:30 pm, while those from Liberty State Park (Jersey City) leave every 30 minutes.

 You can check the ferry schedule to the Statue of Liberty here.
 Of course, before setting sail, security controls similar to those at the airport are carried out, so I recommend you arrive 30 minutes before your reserved time.
 Also, don’t forget your passport and documentation!

 The Statue of Liberty cruise by ferry takes about 15 minutes from Battery Park, stopping first at Liberty Island, then Ellis Island.
 The ride takes about 30 minutes from Liberty State Park since it takes the opposite route, going first to Ellis Island, then Liberty Island.

 While both ferry routes stop at Ellis Island, many tourists choose not to get off there.
 If you have time, it’s worth visiting Ellis Island and walking through the Immigration Museum and the abandoned hospital.